NOAA-OAR-WPO-SDII/Data-Forums/prep/what-to-expect.md

 ---

 ## 🧩 **Come Prepared**
-To make the data forums more relevant for your work, we invite participants to reflect on the following as they engage in the Forums:
+To make the Data Forums more relevant for your work, we invite participants to reflect on the following as they engage in the Forums (see also [🧩 What to Bring](what-to-bring.md)):

 1. **Your Data Story**
    - What kind of social, behavioral, economic, hazard, or climate-related data do you work with?